mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 next day by Salvage Factors staff, but the source of the hacking cannot be determined.

 Such an encounter depends on where the characters have their gateway to the Worldnet.
-If the characters have positioned themselves and the gateway on the planet’s surface or in the Highport in orbit, the police will arrive within 1d6x10 minutes and attempt to arrest the characters, assuming they are still in that location.
-If the characters have accessed the Worldnet from a more remote location - for instance via a commlink from orbit on the cutter, their ship will be approached by an armed police ship’s boat within 2d6x5 minutes and asked to heave-to and be boarded.
+If the characters have positioned themselves and the gateway on the planet's surface or in the Highport in orbit, the police will arrive within 1d6x10 minutes and attempt to arrest the characters, assuming they are still in that location.
+If the characters have accessed the Worldnet from a more remote location - for instance via a commlink from orbit on the cutter, their ship will be approached by an armed police ship's boat within 2d6x5 minutes and asked to heave-to and be boarded.
-The ship’s boat will be armed with a single pulse laser.
+The ship's boat will be armed with a single pulse laser.
 This will lead to arrest and possible imprisonment.

 **3. Break into the Salvage Factors offices on the surface of Feri and collect the information needed.**
 While it is a given that the characters will find the information they are looking for, it will be a difficult task to break